Fight-Foundation/FP-contract/README.md

 Note:
 - `ADMIN` env var overrides the admin address; otherwise the deployer becomes admin.
 - Verification requires `BSCSCAN_API_KEY`.
 - foundry.toml already reads `BSCSCAN_API_KEY` under `[etherscan]`, so `--verify` works out of the box.

+## Upgradeability

+FP1155 uses the **UUPS (Universal Upgradeable Proxy Standard)** pattern:
+- All state is stored in the proxy contract
+- Logic is in the implementation contract
+- Upgrades are performed by calling `upgradeToAndCall()` on the proxy
+- Only addresses with `DEFAULT_ADMIN_ROLE` can authorize upgrades
+- Storage layout must remain compatible across upgrades (no reordering/removing variables)

+**Upgrade Safety:**
+- Always test upgrades on testnet first
+- Use OpenZeppelin's storage layout validator
+- Consider using a multisig for the admin role in production
+- Add new state variables only at the end of the storage section

 ## Security considerations
+- **Upgradeability**: Only DEFAULT_ADMIN_ROLE can upgrade the contract.
+Use a multisig for production.
+- **Upgrade safety**: Always test upgrades on testnet; storage layout must remain compatible.
 - Do not share the CLAIM_SIGNER private key; rotate on suspicion.
 - Keep seasons LOCKED once the season ends; the lock is irreversible by design.
 - Consider granting roles via multisig and using timelocks for sensitive ops.
-- The claim flow mints to `msg.sender`; don’t try to proxy claims to third parties unless you fully understand the implications.
+- The claim flow mints to `msg.sender`; don't try to proxy claims to third parties unless you fully understand the implications.

 ## Spec enforcement
 Enforced in `_update` hook (OZ v5.1):